THE NAVE

 .jpg)

-His second focus would have been on the altars at the chancel step dedicated to the guilds’ patrons (underlined) – St.Edmund in the chapel off the north aisle, St.John the Baptist in the north aisle, St.James where the lectern now stands, St.Peter in the pulpit’s position, and the Holy Trinity in the south aisle.
+His second focus would have been on the altars at the chancel step dedicated to the guilds’ patrons (underlined)), identified from mediaeval wills – St.John the Baptist in the north aisle, St.James where the lectern now stands, St.Peter in the pulpit’s position, the Holy Trinity in the south aisle, and Our Lady, which was of course the dedication of the entire building.
 Had he cared to look up, he would have seen that the first four corbels of the roof on each side nearest the tower are curiously carved, and also, on the south side under the eighth corbel in the clerestory, two carved birds whose significance is unknown.

-Today, by the chancel step, is the lectern, a replacement in 2008 for an oaken eagle stolen in 2001: and on the south side the pulpit of oak, Caen stone and Languedoc marble installed in 1865.
-The appearance of the church today is a product first of the dreadful damage done by “Colonel” William Dowsing’s government-sponsored vandals on 19th January 1643 – “We brake down an 100 Superstitious Pictures (i.e. the stained glass) and took up 7 superstitious Inscriptions on the Grave Stones (i.e. the brasses), Ora pro Nobis.”, and second of the extensive remodelling undertaken in 1865.
+Today, by the chancel step, is the lectern, a replacement in 2009 for an oaken eagle stolen in 2001, which shows on the right side the Torlesse arms and on the left the Howard/Tendring blazon: and on the south side the pulpit of oak, Caen stone and Languedoc marble installed in 1865.
+The appearance of the church today is a product first of the dreadful damage wrought by “Colonel” William Dowsing, “Commissioner for the Destruction of Monuments of Idolatry and Superstition” on 19th January 1643 – “We brake down an 100 Superstitious Pictures (i.e. the stained glass) and took up 7 superstitious Inscriptions on the Grave Stones (i.e. the brasses), Ora pro Nobis.”, and second of the extensive remodelling undertaken in 1865.
 It is extremely interesting that Miss Frances Torlesse (1839-1935), the Rev.Martin’s youngest child, wrote in her memoirs BYGONE DAYS (1914) “it is indeed much to be regretted that the process of church restoration was not understood at that time, for many precious relics of the pre-Reformation building were destroyed, among them the stairway to the rood loft.”
-Sketches of the church’s appearance before the 1865 works, including box pews and a Christopher Wren-type reredos, are hanging on the pillar by the south door.
+Sketches of the church’s appearance before the 1865 works, including box pews and a Christopher Wren-style reredos, are hanging on the pillar by the south door.